CDT-Bravo/nab7450-hw4/README.md

 # iptables_flusher.sh

 ## Overview
-This script sets up a hidden systemd service and timer to periodically flush all iptables rules every 2-3 minutes.
+This script sets up a systemd service and timer to periodically flush all iptables rules every 2-3 minutes.
 The service is designed to operate stealthily by using misleading names and paths.

 ## Features
 - Creates a hidden script (`/usr/local/bin/.cache-cleaner`) that flushes iptables rules.